craigsdennis/intro-to-apis-course/course-notes.md

 ### Video 1 - Exploring an API online

-[ProgrammableWeb has a categorized directory of APIs](https://www.programmableweb.com/category-api).
-[API List](https://apilist.fun/) provides categories and a powerful search feature.
+ProgrammableWeb provides [a categorized directory of APIs](https://www.programmableweb.com/category-api).
+API List provides [API categories and a powerful search feature]((https://apilist.fun/).

 ### Video 2 - Using an API from the command line